valueflows/valueflows/mkdocs/docs/concepts/resources.md

 Sometimes part of the logical identification of a resource includes:

-* *stage*: the ProcessSpecification of the most recent process the resource was output from, with the `modify` action
+* *stage*: the ProcessSpecification of the most recent process the resource was output from, such as "test"
 * *state*: the state of the resource on output from a process, such as "failed"

 Stage is used when the same identified resource passes through multiple processes in its lifetime, and that information is needed by the next process to determine which resources can be valid inputs.
 For example, in creating a translation, you might have one translated document pass through translation, editing, proofreading, and formatting stages.
 You don't want to bring that resource into the formatting stage until it has been proofread, for example.
 Or you might have a testing stage for a component or product, in which case you don't want to consume or transfer the resource until it both has been through the testing stage, and had a `pass` output state.